Atharism: Origins

 Another companion who was known to hold this textualist stance was 'Abdullah ibn Umar.
 When enquired by a group of his Tabi'in disciples regarding his views on the Qadariyah, Ibn 'Umar responded with subtle takfīr (excommunication from Islam) towards the Qadariyah for their rejection of qadar (predestination).
 He also condemned their usage of analogical method (Qiyas).
 According to contemporary scholars, the reason for the condemnation of the Qadariyah by Ibn 'Umar was the similarity between their doctrines and those of Zoroastrianism and Manichaeism due to their respective dualistic cosmologies, which are in line with one ḥadīth that recites: "Qadariyah were Magi of this Ummah".

+Another notable early Atharist is Amir al-Sha'bi, who unlike his colleague Ibrahim al-Nakha'i, who relied primarily on Qiyas (analogic deduction) in his scholastic method, al-Shaʿbī strongly relied primarily on scriptural traditions (Atharism).
+He also tried to convince other scholars that Qiyās was not a valid argument.
+Al-Sha'bi was recorded to have said: "Beware of Qiyās.
+For when you use it, you make what is halal to be haram and what is haram to be halal."